Lexigraph is a full-stack development of a vocabulary-building application.

 - explore: get the latest usage from Marriam Webster

-- search: look up a new word and return the result as a lexigraph
+- search: look up a new word and return the result as a lexical graph

 - dictionary: conventional dictionary definition provided by WordNet

-- pair: timed paring game for learned synonyms
+- pair: a timed synonym paring game to strengthen memory

 Looking Up A New Word

 Type in a word in the search mode to obtain a lexigraph.
 The synonyms are organized by search word's part-of-speech (POS) tags.
-Hover over each POS tag to see definitions.
+Hover over each POS tag to see its definition.

 Interact to Indicate Word Familiarity

-Click to add (highlight) or subtract (unhighlight) synonyms to indicate whether a word is known or otherwise.
+Click to highlight or unhighlight synonyms to indicate whether it is known.
 Lexigraph will remember words indicated as familiar or unfamiliar by the user.

-Based on real-time user interactions, the application estimate words that are likely to be known by users and automatically recommend (highlight) them in subsequent searches.
+Based on real-time user interactions, the application estimate words that are likely to be known by users and automatically highlights them in each search.